Manage your server - resizing standard and general purpose servers

 To allow you to easily scale your server by increasing the amount of Disk Space and RAM on your server, click the Resize button.

-You will see a pop-up window listing your server size options.
+Notice the pop-up window listing your server size options.
 Each server size has a different hourly cost for uptime, and the new cost goes into effect when the server resize process is completed.
-This could mean that you will pay different rates for the same server within a given billing cycle.
+This could mean that you pay different rates for the same server within a given billing cycle.
 Press the Resize Server button to begin.

-Next you will choose your new Server Size.
+Next, choose your new Server Size.
 Each server size has a different hourly cost for uptime, and the new cost goes into effect when the server resize process is completed.
-This could mean that you will pay different rates for the same server within a given billing cycle.
-Note that Windows servers cannot be resized down, so smaller sizes will be grayed out.
+This could mean that you pay different rates for the same server within a given billing cycle.
+Note that Windows servers cannot be resized down, so smaller sizes are grayed out.
 Press the Resize button to begin.

 Verify the Resize.
 This is an important step because it is the last chance you will have to revert to the original size and cancel any changes to your server.
 You will receive a notification prompting you to verify the changes made to your system resources and to verify that there was no adverse impact to your server.
 The best way to do this is to remotely login to your server and verify your system resources and filesystem integrity.
 Do not rely on the availability of your website as an indicator of whether the resize was successful, as certain server processes may be suspended while the resize is waiting to be verified.

 For a Linux server, you can SSH to either the public or private IP address and run the commands ‘df -h’ (Hard Disk usage) and ‘free -m’ (available RAM memory) to verify the changes.
 Below you can see that my server, which previously had 10 GB of HD space and 256 MB of RAM, now has 20 GB of HD space and 500 MB of RAM.